rishabh1403/test-status/content/posts/coding/hackerrank/2018/10/Hackerrank-Solution-of-Migratory-Birds-in-Golang.md

 <!--more-->

 # Problem Statement
 The question can be found at this [link](https://www.hackerrank.com/challenges/migratory-birds/problem).
 The problem statement states that there are many birds of ***very few*** types and we need to find which type of bird is most in number.
-In case we have two types with same number we need to answer the bird with lower number.
+In case we have multiple types with same number we need to answer the bird with lower type.

 # Challenges